Executive Interviews

 The Group's strengths include reliable petroleum and gas supply capabilities, a wide-reaching customer base and sales network rooted in local communities, and comprehensive building maintenance businesses in the non-energy sector.
 The key to sustainable growth is for the Group to become an organization that can meet the needs of communities with one-stop services, by integrating energy and non-energy offerings while responding to diverse energy demand and decarbonization needs.
 To ensure this transformation advances soundly and contributes to long-term corporate value, I aim to provide balanced monitoring and advisory functions, grounded in trust and dialogue with the business execution team, while promoting proactive governance.
 In this way, I intend to help the Group establish a high-quality, effective governance framework.

-Hiroyuki MitaniOutside Director and Audit/Supervisory Committee Member
+Hiroyuki OhashiOutside Director and Audit/Supervisory Committee Member